 As a result, it can be an expensive journey for many.
 For a family of four, the cost can be as high as $80 for daytime admission, during the summer months.
 Our cheap “safari guides” tracked down a few wild ways to save money at the ticket booth.

 FREE Days — Thanks to our tax dollars, the Zoo offers several days with FREE admission every year.
-However, you will need to bundle up because they’re typically only offered in January, February and/or November.
+However, you will need to bundle up because they’re typically only offered in January, February, April, October and November.

-Birthday Gift — Get FREE admission on your birthday, as well as some extra goodies, for an extra exotic day of celebration.
+Birthday Gift — Get FREE admission on your birthday, as well as some extra goodies, for a wild day of celebration.

 Annual Membership — If you’re family really enjoys the Zoo, get an annual membership for lots of perks, including complimentary admission, guest passes and park discounts.
 Membership can pay for itself in just a few visits, so the savings are worth roaring about for animal lovers.